Frederick Codd

-Frederick Codd (born 1832 in East Dereham) was a British Gothic Revival architect and speculative builder who designed and built many Victorian houses in North Oxford, England.
+Frederick Codd (17 July 1831 – 19 October 1888) was a British Gothic Revival architect and speculative builder who designed and built many Victorian houses in North Oxford, England.

-Born in 1832 in East Dereham in Norfolk., he was initially based in London but he was active in Oxford by 1865.
+Codd was born in 1831 in East Dereham in Norfolk, the sixth son of Charles Codd, a minister, and his wife, Susan Ann Howes.
+He was baptised on his first birthday.
+He was initially based in London but he was active in Oxford by 1865.